iztanos/virginia-tech-cs-courses/README.md

 grade, GPA and withdrawal rate, joined against the sections actually on VT's timetable right now** — CRN, meeting times, location, capacity, and whether the section is open or full.

-Sections refresh every 30 minutes and the catalog weekly, straight from VT.
+Sections refresh twice a day and the catalog weekly, straight from VT.
 See [ARCHITECTURE.md](ARCHITECTURE.md).

 > **Note:** VT's public timetable no longer publishes instructor assignments — the Instructor